 Weather in August: 21°C to 35°C at an average

 Major Attractions: Baba Budan Giri, Hebbe Falls, Kodandarama Temple, and more.

-Things To Do: Backpacking in Mullayanagiri, wildlife safari and rafting in Bhadra Wildlife Sanctuary, trek to Kudremukh, and more.
+Things To Do In Chikmagalur: Backpacking in Mullayanagiri, wildlife safari and rafting in Bhadra Wildlife Sanctuary, trek to Kudremukh, and more.

-How To Reach: The Mangalore airport is the nearest airport to Chikmagalur which is located 170 kilometres away.
-The nearest railway head is that of Kadur railway station which is 40 kilometres away.
+How To Reach: The Mangalore airport is the nearest airport to Chikmagalur which is located 170 kilometers away.
+The nearest railway head is that of Kadur railway station which is 40 kilometers away.